avastmick/cryptographon/README.md

 - [Cipher One](cipher-one/README.md)

-Let's try it out:
+Let's try it out.
+Follow these instructions:

 ![Cipher-one](img/cipher-one.gif)

-Or, do it online:
+Or, do it online using `trinket.io`:

 [On trinket.io](https://trinket.io/embed/python/6569723a94)